Roly67/easy-weightloss-tips/_posts/2018-10-04-faq-break-through-plateau.md

 keywords: faq-break through plateau,workouts,diet
 image:
 permalink: /faq-break-through-plateau.html
-index-snippet: Hi, a plateau usually just tells us that our body is used to the new routine, both with diet and exercise.
+excerpt: Hi, a plateau usually just tells us that our body is used to the new routine, both with diet and exercise.

 images:
   - url: